How to Teach Letter Recognition in Early Childhood

 3. Letter scavenger hunt

-Ask children to search for objects that start with a specific letter, like finding a crayon for the letter “C”.
+Send children on a mission to find objects that correspond to a specific letter (e.g., finding a block for the letter "B").

 4. Alphabet songs